elcritch/bulma_widgets/README.md

 # BulmaWidgets

 Simple LiveComponent wrappers around Bulma "widgets" for Phoenix LiveView.
-This library is inteneded to wrap the basic Bulma elements into largely self-contained components making developing interactive UI's in LiveView much simpler.
+This library is intended to wrap the basic Bulma elements into largely self-contained components making developing interactive UI's in LiveView much simpler.
 There are a few additional components for use on touch screen and embedded devices for basic's like number inputs.
 In the future I'd like to have a simialr library for Bootstrap as well.

 ## Usage